-In a spark-ignition engine, a spark plug is fitted at the cylinder head which gives electric spark at the end of the compression stroke to ignite the fuel.
+In a spark-ignition engine, a spark plug is fitted at the cylinder head, which gives an electric spark at the end of the compression stroke to ignite the fuel.
 Petrol engines are spark-ignition engines.

 In these types of engines, the fuel is ignited by the heat of compressed air inside the cylinder.
 There is no spark plug in it to give a spark.
 The air is compressed in the cylinder during the compression stroke relatively at higher pressure.

-The automobile engines may have one, two, three four, six, eight, twelve and sixteen cylinders.
-One cylinder engine is used in scooters, motorcycles.
+The automobile engines may have one, two, three, four, six, eight, twelve, and sixteen cylinders.
+One-cylinder engine is used in scooters and motorcycles.
 The two-cylinder engine is used in tractors.
-Four and six-cylinder engines are used in cars, jeeps, buses, trucks.
+Four and six-cylinder engines are used in cars, jeeps, buses, and trucks.

-Comet truck and bus have six-cylinder engines.
+Comet trucks and buses have six-cylinder engines.
 American passenger cars have eight-cylinder engines.
-Twelve and sixteen cylinder engines are also used in some passenger cars, buses, trucks, industrial installations.
-The three-cylinder engine is also used in a foreign front-drive automobile.
+Twelve and sixteen-cylinder engines are also used in some passenger cars, buses, trucks, and industrial installations.
+The three-cylinder engine is also used in a foreign front-drive automobiles.

 The cylinders can be arranged in several ways-vertical, horizontal, in a row (inline), in two rows or banks set at an angle (V-type), in two rows opposing each other (flat, or pancake) or like spokes on a wheel (radial).